DrewNaylor/Retiled/docs/eventual-feature-and-behavior-list.md

   - Software WP navigation bars rotate the icons to the left or the right when the screen is rotated, but some people might not like that so there needs to be a way to lock them in the vertical rotation.
   - There should be a way to allow people to use their accent color for the navigation bar background color, as that's a feature in a version of 8.1.
   - The buttons make the phone vibrate on contact, but there should be a way to allow people to turn off the vibration if they don't like it.
+  - Not sure what Windows Phone officially used, but the emulator used the `Escape` key as a keyboard shortcut for the Back button as I found in #4.
+  - Long-pressing the `Escape` key when using the emulator opens the multitasking area, but that may conflict with apps listening for `Escape` to go back, so I may need to send `Alt+Tab` instead.
+Whatever I'm using to do multitasking will have to handle `Alt+Tab` to open a view where the user can select the window they want, or close ones they want to close.
+  - I may use the Maliit framework to send the `Escape` key to apps, which is also described in #4.
 - Action Center
   - Long-pressing the quick action buttons at the top will open the relevant page in Settings, which is something I forgot 8.x lacked.
 (Thanks to TheMobilizer for the suggestion!)
   - The quick action button panel will be able to scroll horizontally to hold more buttons. [(issue #10)](https://github.com/DrewNaylor/Retiled/issues/10)